hzeitlhofer/br-sitemanager-azure-demo/README.md

 Go to [Azure Portal](https://portal.azure.com) to create your own Azure web app service.
 Then do the following setting:

 * Go to `Application settings`, add key/value pairs `Azure.IoT.IoTHub.ConnectionString` and `Azure.IoT.IoTHub.ConsumerGroup` to `App settings` slot.
-* Go to `Deployment options`, set `Local git repository` to deploy your web app.
+* Go to `Deployment options`, select `Github repository` to deploy your web app.
 * Go to `Deployment credentials`, set your deploy username and password.
-* In the `Overview` page, note the `Git clone url`.
+* In the `Overview` page, note the `GitHub project` URL.
-* Push the repo's code to the git repo url you note in last step.
+* The code will then be synchronized to your WebApp
-* After the push and deploy finished, you can view the page to see the real-time data chart.
+* You can now view the page to see the real-time data chart.

 ## Local deploy
 * Open a console and set the following environment variable: